 12 Signs That You’re Borderline Diabetic

 Prediabetes is becoming a national health crisis.
-Do you have the symptoms and risk factors that show you’re headed for it?
+Do you have the symptoms and risk factors that show you're headed for type 2 diabetes?

-“Prediabetes is caused when the body is unable to efficiently process blood sugars,” says UPMC endocrinologist Dr. Jason Ng, MD, clinical assistant professor of medicine at the University of Pittsburgh.
+“Prediabetes is caused when the body is unable to efficiently process blood sugars,” says endocrinologist Dr. Jason Ng, MD, clinical assistant professor of medicine at the University of Pittsburgh.
 “This happens over time as the body builds up resistance to insulin, the hormone that helps the body control blood sugars.”
 As you become insulin resistant, the body has to produce more insulin to keep blood sugars at a good level.
 Eventually it can’t keep up, so blood sugars rise.
 Prediabetes may take you by surprise, as there often aren’t symptoms—though there are a few subtle cues you can look out for.
 “A patient may feel slightly more thirsty and have to urinate more over time as well as the sugars increase in their body,” Dr. Ng says.
-If you’re looking for a step-by-step plan to reversing diabetes—or borderline diabetes—check this out.

 You’re losing weight

 Among the silent diabetes signs you might be missing is weight loss.
 Although we associate blood sugar problems with being overweight, once you start becoming borderline diabetic you may actually drop pounds.
-According to Mayo Clinic, if you’re going to the bathroom more frequently, you’re excreting extra sugar and losing more calories.
+If you’re going to the bathroom more frequently, you’re excreting extra sugar and losing more calories.
 Diabetes may also keep sugar in your food from reaching your cells.
-This might leave you “feeling hungry all the time,” says Deena Adimoolam, MD, assistant professor of Medicine, Endocrinology, Diabetes and Bone Disease, Icahn School of Medicine at Mount Sinai.
+This might leave you “feeling hungry all the time,” says Deena Adimoolam, MD, assistant professor of medicine, endocrinology, diabetes and bone disease at the Icahn School of Medicine at Mount Sinai.
 So if you’re eating more than usual and still losing weight, talk to your doctor.

 You have blurred vision

 One of the clear signs you have high blood sugar is actually not seeing clearly.
-Dr. Adimoolam says that blurred vision is a prediabetic symptom to watch out for.
+Dr. Adimoolam says that blurred vision is a sign that you’re borderline prediabetic.
 Why?
 Diabetic eye disease occurs when high blood sugar causes damage to the blood vessels in the eye, which can leak and swell, leading to vision changes.
-According to the National Eye Institute, one type of eye damage, diabetic retinopathy, is the leading cause of vision loss among diabetics and the leading cause of blindness among adults.
-The Diabetes Prevention Program (DPP) study found that eight percent of prediabetic participants had diabetic retinopathy.
+According to the National Eye Institute, one type of eye damage, diabetic retinopathy, is the leading cause of vision loss among people with diabetes and the leading cause of blindness among adults.
+A study by The Diabetes Prevention Program (DPP) found that 8 percent of prediabetic participants had diabetic retinopathy.
 It can be addressed if caught early, so bring up blurry vision to your doctor as soon as you notice it.

 You have dark areas on your skin

-One of the little body changes that could signal a much bigger problem are dark patches on your skin called acanthosis nigricans (AN).
+One body changes that could signal a bigger problem that you are borderline prediabetic are dark patches on your skin called acanthosis nigricans (AN).
 According to the American Academy of Dermatology, it could be an early warning sign of prediabetes.
 The condition usually appears in elbows, armpits, knees, or on the neck, has a velvety texture, and likely occurs because excess insulin causes a rapid growth of cells.
 It’s also more common in people with obesity—another risk factor for prediabetes.
-But a study from the University of New Mexico showed that although patients with AN tend to have multiple risk factors for diabetes, AN itself may also be an independent risk factor for the disease.
-Because of this, AN’s presence may help doctors detect it sooner.
+But a study published in the Annals of Family Medicine showed that although patients with AN tend to have multiple risk factors for diabetes, AN itself may also be an independent risk factor for the disease.
+Because of this, AN’s presence may help doctors detect prediabetes sooner.

 You have PCOS